ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Evaluation

-\textbf{Reward Estimation under ADIs.}~\S~\ref{sec:background} has discussed that federated learning clients are often compensated based on their contributions to the joint prediction.
-While the evaluated VFL frameworks do not ship with a reward calculation module, we estimate how ADIs influence reward allocation in Appendix~\ref{sec:reward}.
+\textbf{Reward Estimation under ADIs.}~\S~\ref{sec:background} and \S~\ref{subsec:motivation-adi} have discussed that FL clients are often compensated based on their contributions to the joint inference.
+While the evaluated VFL frameworks do not ship with a reward calculation module, we estimate how ADIs influence reward allocation in Appendix \ref{sec:reward}.
 As expected, while \ma\ and \mb\ earn roughly the same reward when using normal inputs, ADIs allow adversary \ma\ to hog rewards for each inference.
 We deem this evaluation as convincing to show that ADIs can create real-world financial loss and confusion for normal consumers.